hovancik/stretchly/README.md

 Every 30 minutes, it shows window containing idea for longer 5 minute break.

+You can finish break or microbreak early, by clicking the link at the bottom or by using `Ctrl/Cmd + x` keyboard shortcut (when not in strict mode).

 <img src="https://raw.githubusercontent.com/hovancik/stretchly/master/stretchly-break.png" height="340">

 You can pause/resume reminding of breaks.
 On Windows and macOS, you can set app to start at login.